hoanglinh2617/GitProject/readme.md

 Hi my name is Lina.
-I'm on the journeyt of learning HTML/ CSS
+I'm on the journey of learning HTML/ CSS